 Jakob Gatzka (MAG.) concentrated on film studies during his master’s degree in German and Philosophy at the Ludwig-Maximilians-Universität Munich.
 He wrote his master thesis on Stanley Kubrick’s last film “Eyes Wide Shut” (1999).
 From 2004 to 2005 J. Gatzka studied at the University of Television and Film (Hochschule für Fernsehen und Film, Munich).
 He was assistant to the German film and television director Dominik Graf.

 Later J. Gatzka worked for FreeX, an agency for authors and directors, and as a writer for German television (“Soko Wismar”, ZDF).
 Currently J. Gatzka is developing several documentary and other fictional film projects, among others for the non-profit BUXUS STIFTUNG.
 2021 was the premiere of his documentary film about an Afghan boy and his escape to Germany (with numerous interviews): MY WAY – The Story of Hussain Hussaini – One Who Survived.
 Jakob Gatzka is the director of the “Fritz Bauer and Raphael Lemkin Human Rights Film Award” of the BUXUS STIFTUNG and the Berg Institute Oceana Aufklärung in Madrid.

-Jennifer Haas (B.A.) studies English, German and History in the interdisciplinary Master’s program Medieval and Renaissance Studies (MaRS) and works as a research assistant for the non-profit BUXUS STIFTUNG.
-She contributes to the evaluation of the “Political Archive” in Bochum for the e-learning platform ” bo-digital-engaged” as well as to the conception of the e-learning platform.
+Jennifer Haas (M.A.) studied English, German and History in the interdisciplinary Master’s program Medieval and Renaissance Studies (MaRS).
+As a research assistant at the Fritz Bauer Forum of the non-profit BUXUS STIFTUNG, she is project manager for the Fritz Bauer Library and Archive.
+Jennifer Haas contributes to the evaluation of the “Political Archive” in Bochum for the e-learning platform ” bo-digital-engaged” as well as to the conception of the e-learning platform for it.

 She gained practical experience in archive research mainly in seminars during a term abroad at the University of Reading, as well as in a workshop series on Jewish remembrance culture.
 She also gained experience in the conception of exhibitions during an internship at the Wilhelm Lehmbruck Museum in Duisburg.
 As a research assistant at the Ruhr University in Bochum, she has contributed to initiative projects to promote student teaching and research.